openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### Limitations

-- tags for PV volumes cannot be updated but only set during creation  of volume using `--extra-tags`.Present CSI spec does not support `UpdateVolume` to change the tags on the volume.
+- tags for PV volumes cannot be updated but only set during creation  of volume using `--extra-tags`.Present CSI spec does not support `UpdateVolume` to update volume metadata.
+   Restarting csi driver to initiate multiple `CreateVolume` will depend on underlying storage layer idempotency implementation for the operation.
+It is recommended to use a interface from CSI spec which enforces idempotency gurantees for volume metadata updates.
+   In case of AWS EC2  `CreateVolume`, returns `IdempotentParameterMismatch` error when identical request is not found for the same client token.
+   Also, the CSI spec `https://github.com/container-storage-interface/spec/blob/master/spec.md` mentions grpc error code `6 ALREADY_EXISTS` for `a volume corresponding to the specified volume name already exists but is incompatible with the specified capacity_range, volume_capabilities, parameters, accessibility_requirements or volume_content_source`.

 ## Proposal